 Edition: Trade only

-used on all printings of the book.
+used on all printings of the booklet by C&W.

 Image credit: Rooke Books